N3NEKUSANGI/Nene/README.md

 ●One thing to let you know...I can't really give good advice.So I'm sorry if my advice sounds dryier than my hair 😔

-●I only play pt with two character for now《my nene and Alice cos》I have two different styles
+●I only play pt with two character for now《my nene and Alice cos》I have three different styles!

 ●Don't copy my palette or my cosplay,if you want inspo just ask me